This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 - bake bread with the local ladies in the village's oven;

-- trekking/ hiking in Dades Gorge.
+- trekking/ hiking in Dades Gorge or the High Atlas mountains.

 Below you will find our rates based on two persons travelling together, with the relevant accommodation option: